ohmslawct/neighborhood-map/README.md

 * Yarn is a package manager built by Facebook [Download Yarn](https://yarnpkg.com/en/docs/install)

+* Build the application: npm run build

+* Run the built application locally: serve -s build

 ##### Instructions
 Select a marker on the map to view related news headlines from the New York Times.
 Use Menu Bar Search field to filter locations.
 Click on a location description to view information.

 #####  Miscellany
+* Service Worker: The project uses the default react Service Worker.
+This service worker works only in production mode.
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 #####  Important